Etherpod/Ship-Enhancements/README.md

 - **Temperature**: Changes colors as the environment becomes warmer or colder.
 - **Ship Temperature**: Changes colors as your ship becomes warmer or colder.

+---

 ## Quality of Life
 Some bug fixes and some small things that make your ship a little nicer to use.
 - **Repair Confirmation**: Plays a sound when everything has been repaired.
 Now you don't need to go searching for any hulls you forgot to fix!
 - **Show Warning Notifications**: Notifies you in the ship when resources are low or when the outside conditions are becoming dangerous.
 - **Buttons Require Flight Chair**: Makes it so buttons in the cockpit can only be pressed while you're piloting the ship.
 Useful if your friends keep messing with them while you're trying to fly.
 - **Always Allow Map Lock-on**: Lets you use the lock-on feature on the map while you're standing on a planet.
-- **Split Ship Lock-on**: (Disabled by default) Separates your ship lock-on target and your suit lock-on target.
+- **Split Ship Lock-on**: Separates your ship lock-on target and your suit lock-on target.
 If you lock onto something while piloting the ship, the ship will continue using that as the target if you exit the seat and lock onto something else.
 - **Keep Helmet On**: When there is no oxygen present, this prevents the game from removing your helmet when doing things such as piloting the ship or roasting a marshmallow at a campfire.
-- **Fix Ship Gravity**: Gets rid of that annoying bug where you're trying to land on the Sun Station and you can't move around in your ship because it's holding you against the wall.
-- **Fix Ship Thrust Indicator**: Fixes a bug where the ship's thrust indicator turns off when you stop piloting the ship.

 ## Presets
 In case there are too many settings to deal with, there are some pre-made presets for you to use.
 The settings can still be meddled with after choosing one.